BUILDING POSTGRESQL HIGH AVAILABILITY CLUSTERS WITH TRUE EXPERTS

-In PostgreSQL you can switch a database from the primary server to the standby role, as well as from the standby server (slave) to the primary.
+In PostgreSQL you can switch a database from the primary server to the standby role, as well as from the standby server to the primary.
 This is known as a database switchover or failover.
 In the case of a disaster, a controlled failover can always be made manually.
 However, many customers prefer automated failover over manual failover as it reduces the amount of downtime and minimizes or even eliminates data loss.
 CYBERTEC has 20 years of experience in the field of PostgreSQL database clustering and failover.

 Clustering PostgreSQL with Patroni and vipmanager